Gigahenries to Henries Converter

 There are 1,000,000,000 henries in a gigahenry, which is why we use this value in the formula above.

 Gigahenries and henries are both units used to measure electrical inductance.
 Keep reading to learn more about each unit of measure.

 The gigahenry is a multiple of the henry, which is the SI derived unit for electrical inductance.
-In the metric system, "giga" is the prefix for 109.
+In the metric system, "giga" is the prefix for billions, or 109.
 Gigahenries can be abbreviated as GH; for example, 1 gigahenry can be written as 1 GH.

 The henry is the SI derived unit for electrical inductance in the metric system.
 Henries can be abbreviated as H; for example, 1 henry can be written as 1 H.